Attorney Services

 Document Preparation

-- The client represents him/herself, and the attorney drafts documents or orders based on the information the client provides. (flat fee and hourly for revisions) This may occur when the person is considering filing a Petition for Divorce, Paternity, or Parenting & Support of a child.
-The client wants to hire an attorney so important aspects like jurisdiction and requests for relief such as child support, spousal support, tax exemptions, etc. are not overlooked.
-In some situations, this is time sensitive because the client needs to establish jurisdiction if one party left the state; child support or spousal support; or suspects the other party is selling, transferring, or concealing assets in anticipation of divorce.
+- The client represents him/herself, and the attorney drafts documents or orders based on the information the client provides.
+This is an hourly service.
+This may occur when the person is considering filing a Petition for Divorce, Paternity, or Parenting & Support of a child.
+The client wants to hire an attorney so that important aspects, such as jurisdiction and requests for relief (e.g., child support, spousal support, tax exemptions), are not overlooked.
+In some situations, this is time-sensitive because the client needs to establish jurisdiction if one party has left the state, if child support or spousal support is due, or if the client suspects the other party is selling, transferring, or concealing assets in anticipation of divorce.

-- A person may also want Document Preparation when he or she is actively involved in mediation or litigation (motion, discovery, settlement conference, or trial).
-The attorney will draft documents and advise the client on areas where information may be lacking, or irrelevant information is being provided that may cloud the legal issues.
+- A person may also want Document Preparation when he or she is actively involved in mediation or litigation (e.g., a motion, discovery, a settlement conference, or a trial).
+The attorney will draft documents and advise the client on areas where information may be lacking or where irrelevant information is being provided that may cloud the legal issues.

-- Another instance when a person may want document preparation is if the parties are in agreement on the terms of the temporary or final orders and want an attorney to draft the orders on behalf of one party.
+- Another instance in which a person may want document preparation is when the parties agree on the terms of the temporary or final orders and want an attorney to draft the orders on behalf of one party.
 Note: I will only represent one party.
-The other party has the right to review the documents and seek legal advice of their own.
+The other party has the right to review the documents and to seek its own legal advice.

 Document Review